murphye/cheap-gke-cluster/README.md

 ## Next Steps For Using Your Cheap GKE Cluster

-### Deplying an Application and Using Gloo Edge to Route Traffic
+### Deplying Another Application and Using Gloo Edge to Route Traffic

 [Gloo Edge](https://docs.solo.io/gloo-edge/master/) provides powerful traffic routing capabilities that go far beyond the standard [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 As Gloo Edge uses Envoy, capabilities such as retries help improve the resiliency of routing to applications in your cluster that is using Spot VM node instances.